Logickoi/zmk-artsey/README.md

 Still learning this.
 Serious caveat emptor to anyone who uses anything I write! ;-)

 With grateful appreciation to everyone upstream whose work made this possible.

+## Layout customizations - planned and/or actual

+My planned changes from the baseline ARTSEY.IO layout, https://raw.githubusercontent.com/artseyio/artsey/main/layout%20diagrams/current.jpg

+-Swap the "." and "," keys.
+I find their reverse config easier to use.

+-Update the lag time to be lower, to (eventually) allow for faster typing.

+-Change "lower-left-hold" custom layer from volume/etc. controls to instead be nav controls.
+New key identities, by position:
+--A: end
+--R: up
+--T: home
+--S: (maybe escape??)
+--E: right
+--Y: down
+--I: left
+--O: ...is the key held down to activate layer.

+-Change "upper-right-hold" layer from parentheses in their current layout, to instead be (by position):
+--A: ...is the key held down to activate layer.
+--R: colon
+--T: close parentheses
+--S: open parentheses
+--E: ...is directly under the held key and so is hard to access, likely leave blank.
+--Y: semicolon
+--I: close brackets
+--O: open brackets

+-Change current "lower right hold" layer (symbols) from their current layout, to instead be (by position):
+--A: ...is directly above the held key and so is hard to access, likely leave blank.
+--R: question mark
+--T: at-sign
+--S: asterisk
+--E: ...is the key held down to activate the layer
+--Y: dash
+--I: percent sign
+--O: "generic" (non-oriented) double quote mark

+If I get fancy later, may also consider repurposing the original direction/lock and bluetooth/lock key layer configs

+Also someday may look at options for programming both right & left on same boad with a switch keycode.
+(Stretch goals!)

+-...copying in that list template for later use:
+--A:
+--R:
+--T:
+--S:
+--E:
+--Y:
+--I:
+--O: